poojashroff91/natours-css/theory.md

 - In which order will the elements be rendered on a page.
 - The one with the higher z-index appears on the top and the lower z-index appears on the bottom

+`BEM`
+- Block Element Modifier
+- Block: standalone component that is meaningful on its own.
+- Element: part of a block that has no standalone meaning
+- Modifier: a different version of a block or an element.